tvaliasek/vue-form-inputs/README.md

 # Customized bootstrap vue form inputs for BS 5 and Vue 3

-Wrapper components over most commonly used bootstrap vue form input components, with support for vuelidate, vue i18n and vue 3 datepicker.
-Input plugin can automatically register required components from bootstrap-vue-next.
+Wrapper components over the most commonly used bootstrap input components with support for vuelidate, vue i18n and vue 3 datepicker.
+Originally based on bootstrap-vue-next components, but since version 4 without this dependency.

 Main goal is to simplify common bootstrap form design in my own projects.